Laurent Mauvignier

 Laurent Mauvignier (/fr/; born 6 July 1967) is a French writer.
 He won the 2025 Prix Goncourt for La Maison vide (The Empty House).
 He is the brother of director Thierry Mauvignier.

 Biography

 After studying visual arts at the École supérieure des beaux-arts de Tours, Laurent Mauvignier decided to become a writer in the 1990s following the advice of Tanguy Viel, a friend and novelist.
-To date, all of his works have been published by éditions de Minuit, where, along with Jean Echenoz, Jean-Philippe Toussaint, Marie NDiaye and Éric Chevillard, Laurent Mauvignier is associated with the so-called « Style [des éditions de] Minuit ».
+To date, all of his works have been published by Les Éditions de Minuit, where, along with Jean Echenoz, Jean-Philippe Toussaint, Marie NDiaye and Éric Chevillard, Laurent Mauvignier is associated with the so-called « Style [des éditions de] Minuit ».

+The English translation of Histoires de la nuit by Daniel Levin Becker, published as The Birthday Party, was longlisted for the 2023 International Booker Prize.

+In November 2025 Mauvignier won the Prix Goncourt for La Maison vide (The Empty House), a 750-page family saga spanning more than a century, inspired by stories of his father's family that he heard in childhood.